Lawmakers Ask Trump for Renewal of Opioid Public Health Emergency

 Opiate detox centers treat opioid dependence using a medical detox, rapid detox, medically supervised detox, or medication-assisted treatment — also known as MAT.
 A medical detox and MAT are among the safest detox methods for opioid dependence, since these treatments involve the use of medications like methadone and buprenorphine that can relieve opioid withdrawal symptoms.
 Opiate detox treatments are overseen by medical professionals who monitor your withdrawal, relieve your symptoms, and teach you ways to overcome cravings and urges to use opioids.

-If you need help fighting opioid addiction, call our 24/7 confidential helpline right away at 800-483-2193.
+If you need help fighting opioid addiction, call our 24/7 confidential helpline right away at 800-483-2193(Who Answers?).
 Our understanding addiction counselors will discuss all your treatment options, and help you find a nearby opiate detox center devoted to helping you experience a safe drug detox from opioids.